openstate/osv2osv/README.md

 [CC-0](https://creativecommons.org/publicdomain/zero/1.0/)

+## Working on
+- brute force search the `kr:CreationDateTime` and IVU program/version based on a SHA256 hash input (from the N11 footer)

 ## Future
 - convert EML to OSV csv (will need candidates eml for this)
-- supprort other elections that AB/PS 2019
+- support other elections that AB/PS/EP 2019
-- brute force search the `kr:CreationDateTime` and IVU program/version based on a SHA256 hash input (from the N11 footer)